“Art belongs to the young — born in the passions of loins and hearts, not in the abstractions of mature minds.”

 But avoiding the theater label also meant they did not have to conform to the city’s business regulations nor pass safety inspections.
 A popular attraction at the neighborhood Bijou might find mobs paying to stand in the back or sit in the aisles.

 Just as the popularity of “flickers” was spreading, this new form of “everyman’s theater” was bringing many of society’s worst manners to the table.
 The new American film industry seemed to be glamorizing crime, gun violence, death, sex and alcohol.
 It did not escape the notice of civic groups, clergymen and self-elected mental health experts.

 The Philadelphia Telegram editorialized that many filmed entertainments “are the old dime novel in action, and infinitely more powerful for evil.”
 The mostly young audiences attracted to them might suffer “a permanent debasement of taste and a chronic impairment of moral judgment.”

 America was not unique in this.
-Other countries were already at work setting up censorship boards when the new Motion Picture Patents Company in New York promised self-regulation as well as unification of the industry.
+Other countries were already at work setting up censorship boards to oversee motion pictures.

-The Biograph Co. was part of that Trust, and the owners hired a respectable Southern stage actor in the hopes of raising the artistic standards of its films.
+The Biograph Co. hired a respectable Southern stage actor in the hopes of raising the moral standards of its films.
 That new director would one day be known by the name of D.W.
 Griffith.
 Biograph’s owners must had a sinking feeling when they saw one of his earliest films — a celebration of notorious American “libertine” Edgar Allan Poe.

 Griffith, however, was indeed leading Biograph away from its “peep show” roots with high-minded stories derived from literature and history.
 But change was not coming quickly enough for some.
 Just before the important holiday season of 1908, an affiliation of moral reformers and civic crusaders got the ear of New York City’s Democratic Mayor George B. McClellan Jr.

 A coalition of such groups as the anti-saloon Temperance League, the Women’s Municipal League, the Public Education Association, the Federation of Churches (along with leading clergymen like Canon William Chase), and others persuaded McClellan that it was politically unwise to allow the motion picture industry to proceed unchallenged.